Legally Binding Document: Everything You Need to Know

 There needs to be consideration in order for an agreement to be binding and legal.
 This means every party needs to receive something of value or consideration.
 If not, it will be considered a gift instead of a contract.
 Being promised a gift isn't binding depending on what the circumstances are.
 Consideration is where one party gives something, such as a service or product, and the other party gives monetary compensation in exchange.

 If you need help with a legally binding document, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.